cardeapay/stack/docs/srs/srs.md

 - **Regular Account** Services, allows the owner of the account to make payments with its credit card to trigger Ethereum Smart Contracts.
 This type of user is the **Cardea User**.
 It will most of the time be **Dapp Users**.

 - **Pro Account** Services, allows the owner of the account to create and manage Organizations.
-An Organization can store Contracts, WebApps and Methods informations and can receive credit card payments.
+An Organization can store Contracts, WebApps and Methods information and can receive credit card payments.
 These users will most likely be **Dapp Owners**.

 ## 2.4.
 Constraints
 <a name="2_4_constraints"></a>

-To use the service in an application, the Cardea Pro User should create an Organization and fill some specific informations (Bank informations, Contract informations and WebApp informations).
+To use the service in an application, the Cardea Pro User should create an Organization and fill some specific information (Bank information, Contract information and WebApp information).

 Cardea Users cannot use the portal to make any call they would like, only Contracts and Methods registered on our platform can be called.